bsc-pm/ompss-ee/source/ompss-ee/README.rst

   export NX_INSTRUMENTATION=extrae
   $*

-Additionally you will need to change your running script in order to invoke the your program through the ''trace.sh'' script.
+Additionally, you will need to change your running script in order to invoke the your program through the ''trace.sh'' script.
 Athough you can also edit your running script adding all the environment variables related with the instrumentation, it is preferable to use this extra script to easily change in between instrumented and non-instrumented executions.
 When you want to intrument you will